 Golden rules of project management

 From 'engaging with your stakeholders early and often' to 'talking to everybody, all the time,' a number of senior practitioners and industry leaders have provided input on what they see as the 'Golden rules of project management'.
-APM has spoken to over 100 project professionals to discover what mantra they live by that helps to increase the likelihood of project delivery success.
+We spoke to over 100 project professionals to discover what mantra they live by that helps to increase the likelihood of project delivery success.

 Project stakeholder management is the systematic identification, analysis, planning and implementation of actions designed to engage with stakeholders.
 Stakeholders are individuals or groups with an interest in the project, programme or portfolio because they are involved in the work or affected by the outcomes.
 Stakeholder management is a set of techniques that harnesses the positive influences and minimises the effect of the negative influences.